Adamskoullos/git/README.md

 Lets say two devs are working on the same feature branch:

-If pushing to an origin branch (feature or hotfix) causes merge conflicts we can kill two birds with one stone by syncing with the origin branch as well as adding our changes back to our local branch with one command: `pit pull origin branchName --rebase`
+If pushing to an origin branch (feature or hotfix) causes merge conflicts we can kill two birds with one stone by syncing with the origin branch as well as adding our changes back to our local branch with one command: `git pull origin branchName --rebase`

 At this point our local branch has been updated with the origin branch and our local changes have been re-added to the local branch.
 Its now time time to push the local branch back to the origin branch: `git push origin branchName`